isomerpages/mccy-sgpo/index.md

 description: An Isomer site of the Singapore Government
 image: /images/sgt_sgpo_logo_3-01.svg
 permalink: /
-notification: This website is currently in beta.
-More details to be released in 2024.
+notification: This is a beta version of the website.
+Stay tuned for updates in Q1 2024.
 sections:
   - hero:
       title: Be the Change